ihartzell/final-media-item-library/README.md

 # media-item-library

 ## What The Program Does?
 This program displays a media item library GUI using javaFX.
-The GUI persists upon the program ending.\
+The library is saved upon the program ending.\
 The user is able to add a media item to the library, checkout an item to someone, checkin an item and\
 remove an item from the library.